open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 ### Requirements

-OpenTelemetry<->OpenCensus compatibility has the following requirements:
+The OpenTelemetry<->OpenCensus trace bridge has the following requirements:

-1. OpenCensus has no hard dependency on OpenTelemetry
+* OpenCensus has no hard dependency on OpenTelemetry
-2. Minimal changes to OpenCensus for implementation
+* Minimal changes to OpenCensus for implementation
-3. Easy for users to use, ideally no change to their code
+* Easy for users to use, ideally no change to their code

-Additionally, for tracing there are the following requirements:

-1. Maintain parent-child span relationship between applications and libraries
+* Maintain parent-child span relationship between applications and libraries
-2. Maintain span link relationships between applications and libraries
+* Maintain span link relationships between applications and libraries

-This component MUST be an optional dependency.
+* This component MUST be an optional dependency.

 ### Creating Spans in OpenCensus